izumiFinance/izumi-docs/docs/source/iZiSwap/SDK/examples/limit_order_manager/new_limit_order.rst

         // undecimal amount of sell token you want to sell
         sellAmount: string,
         deadline?: string,

+        // default value is undefined
         // only sellToken is WBNB/WETH or other wrapped chain token (erc20 form), this field has meaning
+        // - if strictERC20Token is undefined (recommend since sdk 1.2.0), sellToken will be regard as native token
+        // if sellToken.symbol is native token symbol (etc. ETH or BNB ...)
-        // if strictERC20Token is true, you will provide sellToken from your existing wrapped chain token (erc20 form)
+        // - if strictERC20Token is true, you will provide sellToken from your existing wrapped native token (erc20 form)
         // and msg.value can be 0.
-        // if this field is false, msg.value should not be smaller than sellAmount, and the LimitOrderManager contract
+        // - if strictERC20Token is false, msg.value should not be smaller than sellAmount, and the LimitOrderManager contract
-        // will transform your provided bnb/eth or other chain token to wrapped chain token form (erc20 form). strictERC20Token?: boolean
+        // will transform your provided bnb/eth or other chain token to wrapped native token form (erc20 form). strictERC20Token?: boolean
     }